The purpose of this blog is twofold.

 I am an advocate of simplicity.
 I consider it beautiful, and powerful.
 I like things that don’t fail you and won’t fail you, things that resist the proof of time.

-On a side note, I have long felt the need to contribute back to the community for the immense amount of resources selflessly shared by people that have helped me out throughout the years.
+Also, I have long felt the need to contribute back to the community for the immense amount of resources selflessly shared by people that have helped me out throughout the years.